 Bios of our team follow.
 If you would like to contact any of us, please email info [at] youngedprofessionals [dot] org

-Sean Robins supports students as the Senior Coordinator of Student Services and Community Life at The Washington Center for Internships and Academic Seminars (TWC).
+Sean Robins has supported students as the Senior Coordinator of Student Services and Community Life at The Washington Center for Internships and Academic Seminars (TWC).
 Previously as an Instructor/Tutor at the Greenville Literacy Association, Sean taught adult education courses.
 While growing up, education was always emphasized at home as something that was quintessential to being successful.
 In working two jobs, he put himself through school and was the first one in his family to graduate from a university.
 Sean received his B.A. in Political Science from Furman University.
 Going to school in South Carolina helped shape Sean’s passion for education.